pyx-project/pyx/manual/graph.rst

 also shows how to set a logathmic axis in y-direction:

-.. include:: ../includes/graph3.py
+.. include:: graph3.py
    :literal:

-The result is shown in figure :ref:`fig:graph3`.
+The result is shown in figure :ref:`fig_graph3`.

-.. % DUMMY
-.. _fig_label:
+.. _fig_graph3:
 .. figure:: graph3.*
    :align:  center

-.. centered:: Plotting a function for a given axis range and use a logarithmic y-axis.
+   Plotting a function for a given axis range and use a logarithmic y-axis.

+.. _graph_components:

 Component architecture
 ======================

 .. % {{{

-.. _graph:components:

 Creating a graph involves a variety of tasks, which thus can be separated into components without significant additional costs.
 This structure manifests itself